Colorado Labor Laws Guide

 Over 22 hours 6

-The meal break is required to be at least 30 minutes long, if the shift exceeds 5 consecutive working hours.
+The meal break is required to be at least 30 minutes long if the shift exceeds 5 consecutive working hours.

-This means that, if the circumstances make it so that the employee has to consume their meal while performing their duties — they need to be fully compensated for this time.
+During this period, the employee is to be relieved of all of their duties for this time to be uncompensated.
+This means that, if the circumstances make it so that the employee has to consume their meal while performing their duties, they need to be fully compensated for this time.

 Colorado lactation laws in the workplace